 What is Christian courtship?

-Relating: sharing life with sincerity and faith
+Interacting: sharing life with sincerity and faith

-Christian couples treat each other with respect and patience, knowing that both are fragile and that love requires forgiveness and understanding.
+Christian couples treat each other with respect and patience, knowing that both are fragile and that love demands forgiveness and understanding.
 It is not about waiting for the other to change, but about learning to love them as they are, and discerning whether both are walking in the same direction.

-Respect: love with purity and freedom
+Respecting each other: loving with purity and freedom

 Respecting each other also means taking care of communication, avoiding emotional blackmail, and not putting the other in extreme situations.
 Authentic love always seeks the good of the beloved, not one’s own satisfaction.
-Thus one learns to love as Christ loved: with patience, with self-giving, and without expecting anything in return.
+Thus one learns to love as Christ loved: with patience, with self-gift, and without expecting anything in return.

 The three phases of love